chrisbrownell/IDD-Fa18-Lab1/README.md

 **a.
 Are you able to get the LED to glow the whole turning range of the potentiometer?
 Why or why not?**

+While I cannot visibly discern whether I am using the full range of the potentiometer, theoretically I should not be able to use the whole range because the 220 ohm resistor in the circuit is necessary to prevent disaster (where R = 0).
+The presence of this resistor means that I cannot use the full range of the potentiometer.

 ## Part E. Fade an LED using Arduino